-In this section, we analyse closure and decidability properties of Extended Symbolic Finite Automata.
-We show how ESFAs have properties similar to those of context free grammars rather than regular languages.
-First, we show how checking the emptiness of the intersection of two ESFA definable languages is an undecidable problem.
+This section analyses standard language properties such as closures and decidability.
+We show how ESFAs have results similar to those of context free grammars rather than regular languages.
+We first show how checking whether the intersection of two ESFA definable language is empty is undecidable.

 Theorem 1 (Domain Intersection).
-Given two ESFAs A and B with lookahead 2 over quantifier free successor arithmetic and tuples, checking whether there exists an input accepted by both A and B is undecidable.
+Given two ESFAs A and B with lookahead 2 over quantifier free successor arithmetic and tuples, checking whether there exists an input accepted by both A and B is co-r.e.-complete.